Radio broadcast assistant

 The BBC also offers mid-career training to broadcast assistants.

-It's important that you keep your skills up to date throughout your career.
+It's important to keep your skills up to date throughout your career.
 Various events and resources that can help with this are available from The Radio Academy.
-They run an annual radio festival, which gives news on developments in the industry and allows for networking with others in the field.
+They run an annual festival, which gives news on developments in the industry and allows for networking with others in the field.

 Career prospects

 The natural step from broadcast assistant is to radio producer and you can achieve this in around two to five years by gaining experience across a variety of programmes and stations.
-Taking up opportunities to provide additional support or cover colleagues' leave will help you broaden your experience out in different areas.
+Taking up opportunities to provide additional support or cover colleagues' leave will help strengthen your experience in different areas.

-No formal qualifications are required to move from broadcast assistant to radio producer, but extensive experience is essential.
-Being able to relocate will open up more job opportunities.
+While no formal qualifications are required to move from radio broadcast assistant to producer, extensive experience is essential.
+Being able to relocate will also open up more opportunities.

 Other career paths for similar roles include becoming a technical studio manager, music programmer, presenter, journalist, editor or researcher.